-In Model 2, we add to the regression the World Bank's measure of the natural capital share in total wealth in the year 2000 (recall Figure 2), our proxy for natural resource dependence.
+In Model 2, we add to the regression the World Bank's measure of the natural capital share in total wealth in the year 2000 (recall Figure 2.2), our proxy for natural resource dependence.
 An increase in the natural capital share reduces growth for given initial income.
 When natural capital per person, our proxy for natural resource abundance, is added to the regression in Model 3, we see that natural resource dependence continues to hurt growth as hypothesized, even if natural resource abundance has a positive effect on growth.
 Next, in Model 4, we add democracy as a proxy for one important aspect of social capital to the regression.
-The democracy variable is taken from the Polity IV Project at the University of Marvland.28 The democracy variable is defined as the difference between an index of democracy that runs from zero in hard-core dictatorships to ten in fully fledged democracies and an index of autocracy that similarly runs from zero in democracies to ten in dictatorships.
-Each of the two components reflects various aspects of democratic rights and freedoms and is an average over the years 1960-2000.
-The composite democracy index used here spans the range from -10 to 10 (this is the polity2 index in the Polity IV data base).
+The democracy variable is taken from the Polity IV Project at the University of Maryland (Marshall and Jaggers, 2001).
+The democracy variable is defined as the difference between an index of democracy, which runs from zero in hard-core dictatorships to 10 in full-fledged democracies, and an index of autocracy, which similarly runs from 0 in democracies to 10 in dictatorships.
+Each of the two index components reflects various aspects of democratic rights and freedoms and is an average over the years 1960-2000.
+The composite democracy index used here spans the range from -10 to 10 (this is the polity2 index in the Polity IV database).
 The democracy index is significantly correlated with the Ibrahim Index of African governance.
-The correlation between the average values of the two indices for 53 African countries during 2000-2008 is 0.41.
+The correlation between the average values of the two indices for 53 African countries during 2000-08 is 0.41.
 Model 4 suggests that democracy is good for growth.
 All the preceding variables survive.